-Covid 19 Coronavirus: In Australia, New Zealanders are 'absolutely desperate' for help
+Covid 19 coronavirus: Kiwis in Australia 'absolutely desperate' for help

 "I'm trying to get my money in my New Zealand super sent over but it takes a minimum of 30 days for those funds to be transferred."

-Robinson hasn't lost hope, however, and he encourages other struggling Kiwis to feel the same way.
+Robinson hasn't lost hope, however, and he encourages other struggling Kiwis to keep trying.

 "There are things that can be done to make your lives a little bit easier," he said.